jonniebigodes/chirper/chirper-client/readme.md

-# freecodecampApiChallenges
+# Chirper Client

-This repository contains the implementation of the api challenges for freecodecamp.
+This repository contains the implementation of the client side of the project.
-The challenges are the following
-  - Timestamp Microservice
-  - Request Header Parser Microservice
-  - URL Shortener Microservice
-  - Image Search Abstraction Layer
-  - File Metadata Microservice

 # Methodology used
-Instead of creating a single repo for each challenge and as i'm familiar with github i condensed the api challenges in one package/repo.
+Instead of creating a single repo for each challenge and as i'm familiar with github it condensed the api challenges in one package/repo.
 As it's not in direct contradiction of the rules and/or objective.
 In terms of development methodology i used the following:
-  - /Challenges/
-    - This folder contains the logic bits for the challenges that required some extra logic used.
   - /src/
+    - this folder contains the implementation part of the client
+  - /src/App/components/
-    - this folder contains all the view implementation and also the routing logic used.
+    - this folder contains all the view implementation and also the logic used.
-  - /src/components
+  - /src/App/Assets/
-    - Inside this folder are the components i.e views used for the challenges
+    - Inside this folder are the shiny shiny bits of the project
-  - /dist/
-    - This folder contains the release(aka build files).
-  - /uploads/
+  - /src/App/services
-    - This folder contains the placeholder for the File Metadata challenge upload info
+    - this folder contains the service logic used

 ### Tech

 this set of challenges uses a number of open source projects to work properly:
-* [React] - Great Javascript library for Building user interfaces
+* [Electron] - Is an open-source framework developed by GitHub.It allows for the development of desktop GUI applications using the Node.js runtime
 * [node.js] - evented I/O for the backend
-* [Express] - fast node.js network app framework
-* [Webpack] - fast packaging framework for deployment
+* [Angular] - Great Javascript based framework for implementing either MVC or MVVM architectures.
-* [Mongodb] - Best of relational with the innovations of NOSQL
-* [Unirest] - Simple http request package
-* [Async] - Async pattern package